 Some people think that genre is unimportant, but I believe genre is crucial if you think you may ever want to publish your book.
 Genre is how you find your readers (both online and in brick-and-mortar bookstores), and it’s also how you satisfy those readers’ expectations.

 It’s okay if you pick a genre that isn’t trendy or marketable right now.
-Readers’ tastes change constantly, so it doesn’t make much sense for a beginning writer to try to predict these trends.
+What's hot at the moment will probably be different tomorrow anyway.
+(I jest, but I'm also serious.
+Readers’ tastes change constantly, so it doesn’t make much sense for a beginning writer to try to predict these trends.)
 But knowing the genre you’re aiming for helps you understand how the story should work and what those readers will be expecting (e.g., popular tropes).